trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 Let’s explain step by step
 ```
-This phrase will increase verbosity of the model.
+This phrase will increase the verbosity of the model.
 You might get an output like this:

 <div trydyno-embed="" openai-model="text-davinci-003" initial-prompt="John of Worcester, an English monk, recorded the sighting, on December 8, 1128, of two unusually large sunspots.
 Five days later a brilliant aurora borealis (northern lights) was observed in southern Korea.
 Sunspot activity is typically followed by the appearance of an aurora borealis, after a span of time that averages five days.
 Thus, the Korean sighting helps to confirm John of Worcester's sighting.
 Which one of the following, if true, most strengthens the argument?
 a) An aurora borealis can sometimes occur even when there has been no significant sunspot activity in the previous week.